The regulator dependence in the functional renormalization group: a quantitative explanation: Behavior of PMS values at succeeding orders of the DE

 It must be emphasized that this fitting is not expected to be very precise as the available data are limited.
 Moreover, this is the expected behavior at large orders of the DE and the present analysis considers in the same footing the orders $\mathcal{O}(\partial^0)$ and $\mathcal{O}(\partial^6)$.
 However, it gives a clear picture of agreement with the proposed argument.
-Additionally, and for visualization, in Fig.~\ref{Fig_PMS} the behavior of PMS values for the critical exponents $\eta$, $\nu$ and $\omega$ for various $O(N)$ models (including the Ising model $N=1$) is presented as a function of the order of the DE.
-Despite the fact that a fit for the $O(N)$ models (or for the critical exponent $\eta$) is not reliable due to the small amount of available data, the behavior shown in Fig.~\ref{Fig_PMS} by these quantities is clearly in line with the previous discussion.
+Additionally, and for visualization, the behavior of PMS values for the critical exponents $\eta$ and $\nu$ is presented in Fig.~\ref{Fig_PMSEtaNu} and for the critical exponent $\omega$ in Fig.~\ref{Fig_PMSOmega} for various $O(N)$ models (including the Ising model $N=1$) as a function of the order of the DE.
+Despite the fact that a fit for the $O(N)$ models (or for the critical exponent $\eta$) is not reliable due to the small amount of available data, the behavior shown in Figs.~\ref{Fig_PMSEtaNu}-\ref{Fig_PMSOmega} by these quantities is clearly in line with the previous discussion.
 Moreover, it can be observed that $A_{\mathcal{R}}$ is somewhat model-independent as our estimate suggests.
 We must also mention that, as was discussed in \cite{DePolsi2020}, the behavior of the critical exponent $\omega$ is not captured as good as the other critical exponents at small values of $N$, in particular with $N=1$.
-This is why in Fig.~\ref{Fig_PMS} the ``curve'' of $\omega$ as a function of the order seems not to behave in the same way as the other quantities.
-Nonetheless we obseve also for this exponent an approach to the expected region of validity of the DE when the order of the expansion grows.
+This is why in Fig.~\ref{Fig_PMSOmega} the ``curve'' of $\omega$ as a function of the order seems not to behave in the same way as the other quantities.
+Nonetheless we observe also for this exponent an approach to the expected region of validity of the DE when the order of the expansion grows.

 It is worth making a final comment of a slightly more technical nature.
 The analysis just presented also explains qualitatively why at low orders of the DE larger $\alpha_{PMS}$ values are observed and that these values tend to converge progressively to our large-order estimate.
 Indeed, the $\lambda_2$ parameter compares terms with four derivatives with terms with two derivatives.
 That is, it is sensitive to contributions that play a minor role in the first orders of the DE.
 Disregarding the condition on $\lambda_2$ by merely analyzing $\alpha$ values favorable for minimizing $\lambda_1$ tends to favor larger $\alpha$ values, as emerges from empirical calculations.